On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges: CEX and DEX Markets

-On DEXs, instead, the custody of assets remains fully with the user, as no third party is required to execute the trade.
+On DEXs, on the contrary, the custody of assets remains fully with the user, as no third party is required to execute and settle trades.
 This benefit arising from the decentralized trust provided by blockchain technology has several important implications.
 First, users can take full advantage of the censorship-resistant and trustless nature of their crypto assets \citep{pagnotta2018equilibrium}.
-Second, it allows users to make use of their crypto assets in a variety of protocols and to benefit from their utilities.\footnote{For instance, ERC20 tokens can be staked to earn interest, used as a means of payment, posted as collateral in decentralized lending protocols, and can provide access to airdrop events.} Third, it neutralizes the risk of hackers attacking the exchange and stealing assets.
+Second, crypto assets can be used in DeFi protocols to create value.\footnote{For instance, ERC20 tokens can be staked to earn interest, used as a means of payment, posted as collateral in decentralized lending protocols, and can provide access to airdrop events.} Third, it neutralizes the risk of hackers attacking the exchange and stealing assets.
 Fourth, it allows users to save on the fees commonly associated with depositing and withdrawing assets in CEXs.
 Finally, but very importantly, in DEXs trade and settlement coincide.

-Another major innovation brought by DEXs is that their users have the option of passive liquidity provision.
-This renders the market fairer, given that anyone can provide liquidity, including agents with any degree of sophistication and level of endowment \citep{LPZ}, and does not necessarily require investing in expensive hardware or developing complex algorithms.
-By contrast, in LOB-based exchanges, LPs are usually highly specialized, and entry costs are high in terms of both sophistication and capital.
+Another DEX innovation is that users have the option of passive liquidity provision.
+This renders the market fairer, given that anyone can provide liquidity, including agents with any degree of sophistication and level of endowment \citep{LPZ}, and does not require investing in expensive hardware or developing complex algorithms.
+By contrast, in CEXs market makers are highly specialized, and entry costs are significant in terms of both sophistication and capital.
 Market makers need high-speed computers and state-of-the-art algorithms to update their quotes as quickly as possible and avoid being picked off by high-frequency traders \citep{foucault2017toxic}.\footnote{ Market quality is a broad concept that includes concepts such as price efficiency, liquidity, and fairness in the sense that each agent has an equal chance of participating and obtaining a market price that reflects the fundamental value of financial security.
 This study focuses on the first two aspects, but given the aforementioned aspects, one can argue that the DEX setting is fairer. }